 It is also important to understand that consensual sexual acts cannot exist between an inmate and someone in a supervisory or disciplinary position with them, such as a corrections officer, due to restrictions in the law.
 Therefore, no alleged sexual acts in Dublin FCI are permitted under the law and would instead be considered sexual assault.
 Even women who did not experience forcible sexual violence, or who may be considered to have consented in a non-prison setting, are entitled to relief under the law.
 Simply put, any sexual act between a corrections officer and inmate is sexual assault.
-All survivors of sexual assault at Dublin FCI should explore their legal rights under AB 2777’s one-year lookback window.
+All survivors of sexual assault at Dublin FCI should explore their legal rights under laws empowering survivors of sexual abuse.

 How to File a Dublin FCI Lawsuit

 The time to file a lawsuit against Dublin FCI for enabling sexual assault within its walls is extremely limited.
-Many women might only have one year (2023) to start a claim.
-If you think you have a valid claim against Dublin FCI and its abusive correctional officers, then you should act now.
+If you were sexually assaulted at this federal correctional facility, then you should act now.